-You may place ice wrapped in a towel where you had your surgery to help reduce swelling or pain.
+You may place ice wrapped in a towel on the incision to help reduce swelling or pain.
 Never sleep on an ice pack.

 Sleep with your head raised on several pillows.
-This will also help reduce swelling.
+This helps reduce swelling.

 When to Call the Doctor

 - Fever of 101°F (38.3°C) or higher, or chills

 - Redness, swelling, discharge, pain, or bleeding from the incision or the incision comes open

 - Headache that does not go away and is not relieved by medicines the doctor gave you

 - Vision changes (double vision, blind spots in your vision)

 - Problems thinking straight, confusion, or more sleepiness than usual